Cooking With Breeo: Fire Roasted Salsa

 The Cooking With Breeo series invites you to share your recipes with the team here at Breeo and we get our friend and live-fire cooking connoisseur, Scott Garber, to give it a try.
 If you’re wanting your perfected over the fire dessert or dish to be featured on the blog, send it to firstname.lastname@example.org.

 A fellow Breeo enthusiast, Tom H., submitted his Fire Roasted Salsa recipe and we just had to try it.
-Keep reading for a delicious dish to spice things up around your campfire gatherings!
+Watch the video below and check out the recipe for a delicious dish to spice things up around your campfire gatherings!

 Fire Roasted Salsa